Despite its complexity, the universe is made up of just three ingredients:

 Dying stars and supernovas

 Stars are massive balls of burning gas emitting light and heat.
 Over millions of years, stars can run out of fuel and burn out.
 But there are some types of stars that turn into supernovas.
 Supernovas collapse in a matter of seconds and release a tremendous amount of energy.
 After they explode, it’s so massive that the energy can be seen right across the galaxy.
 These explosions are like factories building heavier elements such as uranium and gold.
 Whereas from a dying red dwarf and larger, we obtain elements ranging from carbon, oxygen, and iron.
 The first supernova is estimated at 10.5 billion years ago.
 Pieces of these exploding stars have been incorporated into our planet and even our bodies.

 Chapter 5.
 The Story About Us

 Our solar system

 If you want to build a planet, you’re going to need a star.
 Dying stars are atom factories because they make carbon, iron and nickel when they are fully exhausted.
 All this matter is pulled together by gravity.
 For Earth to exist, there must’ve been a star that died.
 If you look deep inside Earth, its core is mostly iron and nickel.
 And these elements could have only come from the death of a star.
 It could have even incorporated matter from other supernovae.
 If you slice any planet, it has layers.
 Whereas protoplanets are homogenous.
 Outwards from the star, they become less dense and made of frozen ices.
-For example, our solar system has 9 known planet.
+For example, our solar system has 9 known planets.
 Mercury, Venus, Earth and Mars are most dense.
 We live in one of spiral arms of the Milky Way.

 Supernova is in our blood